vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Get-vROPSAlertDefinition.md

 Get-vROPSAlertDefinition -id SrmAdapter
 ```

-This example gets an alert definition by its id
+This example gets an alert definition by its id.

 ### Example 3